Nutrition

 9. Turkey Breast

-On Christmas Day, chances are you’re reaching for the more succulent cuts of turkey, but don’t overlook the turkey breast as it’s a built-in stress reliever on your plate.
-This lean cut is packed full of tryptophan, the amino acid that produces serotonin, making it one of the best foods that relieve stress.
+On Thanksgiving or Christmas Day, chances are you’re reaching for the more succulent cuts of turkey, but don’t overlook the turkey breast, as it’s a built-in stress reliever on your plate.

-If that isn’t enough, turkey breast also delivers immune-boosting nutrients like zinc and B vitamins, helping your body stay resilient under pressure.
-Add it to your sandwich, salad or Sunday roast for a delicious and stress-relieving boost.
+If that isn’t enough, this food that relieves stress also delivers immune-boosting nutrients like zinc and B vitamins, helping your body stay resilient under pressure.
+Add it to your sandwich, salad or Sunday roast as an effective part of your healthy diet for stress management.

 Slices of turkey breast on a chopping board.